CallMeAtomfried/autoreactbot/README.md

 Put your bot token in the config file else this wont respond to anyone

 # Mistake

-i forgot to check for permissions. easy fix but annoying.
+i think it checks permissions now but im not sure, cannot test rn will do soon

 # Commands: